jayblunt/MineralExplOrer/README.md

 If you get an error for a missing package, then find its name on [pypi](https://pypi.org) and then ```pip install``` it.

+If you are using javascript and a jupyter notebook, see the instructions [here](http://n-riesco.github.io/ijavascript/).

 ## Setup your jupyter-lab environment